 Political views on central authority (Surya)

 Adams' views on royalty and autocratic power in government (Surya) were considered the weakest part of his political philosophy = nichha-Surya-yuti-Zukra-karmesha.
-Typical of Uttaraphalguni natives, Adams favored a strong central executive.
+Typical of Uttaraphalguni-Aryaman natives, Adams favored a strong central executive.
 As a way of avoiding the endless squabbling of mixed-culture, mixed-education, mixed-intelligence assemblies, he promoted the concept of creating a line of American Kings.
 As history proves, this particular idea was vigorously dismissed by the colonial visionaries and made Adams some lifelong enemies.

 Chandra Mahadasha * age 26.3 until 36.3

 Emotional volatility = 6/8 shad-ashtakya relationship between Chandra-9 + ruler Kanya-Kuja-yuti-Rahu-2

 Career during Chandra Mahadasha = distinguished by Chandra qualities of patriotism, affection for local rhythms and routines, need for acceptance and belonging, roots in agriculture, environmentalism, involvement with maritime commerce and shipping = Tea Taxes in Port of Boston = taxation without representation

 At age 22, JA earned his Law License and started to practice his trade.
 By the onset of Chandra-9 mahadasha, his age 26, he was entering the early-career years as an increasingly reputable attorney.